 Assistant Professor of Anthropology and Experiential Learning

-In addition to her academic training, for nearly two decades, Ujju has worked to build local and national organizations that work for educational justice, immigrants’ rights, and transformative justice as well as projects that focus on the intersection of arts and social justice, popular education, and adult literacy.
-She currently serves as the Co-Chair for the K-16 Committee of the American Studies Association, as an Advisory Board Member of the Parent Leadership Project (PLP), and as an Advisory Board Member of PARCEO (Participatory Action-Research Center for Education Organizing).
+In addition to her academic training, Ujju also brings a long history of working to build local and national organizations that work for educational justice, immigrants’ rights, and transformative justice as well as projects that focus on the intersection of arts and social justice, popular education, and adult literacy.
+She currently serves as the Co-Chair for the K-16 Committee of the American Studies Association, as an Advisory Board Member of the Parent Leadership Project (Bloomingdale Family Head Start Center, PLP), and as an Advisory Board Member of PARCEO (Participatory Action-Research Center for Education Organizing).

 American Anthropological Association

 Manuscript progress: The Color of Choice: Raced Rights, the Structure of Citizenship, and Inequality in Education

 Co-Editor, Women’s Studies Quarterly Volume 47, Numbers 3 & 4, Fall/Winter 2019 (with Linta Varghese and Rupal Oza)

 Co-Editor, What’s race got to do with it?
 How current school reform policy maintains racial and economic inequality 2nd Edition.
 Peter Lang, 2019 (with Bree Picower and Edwin Mayorga)

 Selected Book Chapters